paulinegilg/caradoc/docs/en/gdpr/what-is-personal-data.md

 A natural person can be identified:

 - **directly** (e.g. name)
-- **indirectly** (e.g. telephone or license plate number, social security number, postal or e-mail address, voice, photo, video, etc.).
+- **indirectly** (e.g. telephone or license number, social security number, postal or e-mail address, voice, photo, video, etc.).

 A natural person can be identified: